BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/deploy.md

-2. Upload the bfchain.zip file (the compressed file contains the bfchain program and the upgrade service program) and unzip it to the /data directory
+2. Upload the bfmeta.zip file (the compressed file contains the BFChainMeta program and the upgrade service program) and unzip it to the /data directory

    ```
-   unzip -o -q /data/release/bfchain.zip -d /data/
+   unzip -o -q /data/release/bfmeta.zip -d /data/

    ```